 With these principles at heart, we are deeply troubled by community conflicts that result in zero-sum “winners and losers” thinking rather than dialogue to build understanding.
-We need to fight injustices, but we need to be careful about what methods we use, because some methods can cause another injustice.
+We need to fight injustices, but we need to be careful about what methods we use, because some methods can result in more injustice.

 Our hope is that visitors to the site are here to learn, reflect, contribute, and share in restorative ways.

 As stated in the footer of each page, we respect the privacy of our visitors.
-This website does not place cookies of any sort in your computer, it does not collect any data about you, your IP address, your browser, your computer or device, or your geographical location.
-It does not keep statistics, so we don't have information such as how many visits we get, which is fine with us.
+This website does not place cookies of any sort in your computer, it does not collect any data about you, your IP address, your browser, your computer or device, or your location.

 stallmansupport [AT] protonmail [DOT] com (Public Key)